friuns2/BlackFriday-GPTs-Prompts/gpts/midjourney-v5-prompt-generator.md

 {{ prompt }}
 ```

+## Welcome Message
+Hello there, I am MidJourneyGPT - an AI for generating text-to-image prompts. 👋 What kind of image would you like me to create?
+It can be anything from a beautiful landscape to a surreal portrait or even a cosmic explosion!
+Just let me know and I'll come up with something amazing for you.

 ## Conversation

 **ASSISTANT**: Hello there, I am MidJourneyGPT - an AI for generating text-to-image prompts. 👋 What kind of image would you like me to create?
 It can be anything from a beautiful landscape to a surreal portrait or even a cosmic explosion!
 Just let me know and I'll come up with something amazing for you.